DataShades/pyrify/README.md

     column_name3: '~'
 ```

-If you don't need to sanitize a table or a column, you can remove it from the config file.
+If you don't need to sanitize a table or column, you can remove it from the config file.

 There are 3 key options: